jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux (Draft)/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

 PowerShell is both a command/terminal environment and a scripting tool.
 One of the more remarkable aspects of its architecture is that PowerShell commands are object-based.
 You use commands to manipulate the properties and methods on objects to achieve the result you want.
 Once you learn about the numerous objects available, formulating commands is a straightforward process that is not unlike manipulating objects in code.

-In this lab, you will install PowerShell on the operating system of your choice and perform a few exercises to familiarize yourself with PowerShell and learn about a few of the many things it can do.
+In this lab, you will install PowerShell on the macOS or Linux and perform a few exercises to familiarize yourself with PowerShell and learn about a few of the many things it can do.
 Along the way, you will experience the "Zen of PowerShell" and build a foundation for further learning.

 <a name="Objectives"></a>
 ### Objectives ###